Primary Navigation Mobile

 • Lots of parts commonality with other VW Group cars

-As of 2022, there have been two recalls for the Arona.
+There have been two recalls for the Arona so far.
 One is for the handbrake lever that can travel more than necessary, while the other is to do with a rear seatbelt issue – a recall that’s affected cars across the VW Group.